March 25, 2021

 Cervical cancer is most commonly treated with surgery, especially if the cancer is detected early.
 There are several different types of surgery options that can be considered based on the stage.
 Surgical treatment can involve a total or partial hysterectomy (removal of ovaries and fallopian tube) as per individual health status.

-This treatment procedure involves the use of medications to prevent cancer cells from growing, dividing, and producing new ones.
+Chemotherapy is the use of medications to fight cancerous cells by preventing them from growing, dividing, and producing new ones.
 For cervical cancer, chemotherapy is given along with radiotherapy for optimum outcomes.

 Read more: How Immunotherapy Works to Treat Cancer